 Deleting an application should immediately revoke all access tokens and other credentials that were issued to the application such as pending authorization codes and refresh tokens.

-The service should provide the developer a way to reset the client secret.
+The service should provide the developer with a way to reset the client secret.
 In the case when the secret is accidentally exposed, the developer needs a way to ensure the old secret can be revoked.
 Revoking the secret should not necessarily invalidate users’ access tokens, since the developer could always delete the application if they wanted to also invalidate all user tokens.

 Resetting the secret should keep all existing access tokens active.
 However this does mean that any deployed applications using the old secret will be unable to refresh the access token using the old secret.
 The deployed applications will need to update their secrets before they will be able to use a refresh token.